No fresh recruitment of local youth among militant ranks in J-K: DGP | Devdiscourse

 However, Singh said there were some incidents of terrorists threatening fruit dealers in south Kashmir, telling them not to collect fruit but people are doing it.
 "Our job is to facilitate the process and we want to ensure that no one is able to harass people...We do not tell people what to do or what not to do," the DGP said.

-He said even on Wednesday more than 230 truck loads of fruits were dispatched to markets outside the Valley from a particular south Kashmir district.
+He said even on Wednesday more than 230 truck-loads of fruits were dispatched to markets outside the valley from a particular south Kashmir district.
+On the incidents of stone-pelting in the Valley, the DGP said there have been were very minor incidents in most of the places.

+"Till yesterday, we have had 184 stone-pelting incidents.
+Very minimal force has been exercised and that is why casualty on civilian side has been absolutely nil barring an incident in which a stone-pelter was injured and later succumbed," he said, adding that of these incidents, heavy violence was only reported in half-a-dozen cases.
+Asked whether the restrictions imposed since August 5 would be lifted, he said they are considering giving more relaxation in the coming days.

+"I am happy to say that our people in the state in all the three regions have been very-very cooperative and maintenance of law and order in Jammu and Kashmir has been very good.
+We are considering more relaxation as people have been very cooperative.
+"Pak-based elements have been using this (social media) for very malicious propaganda and certain restrictions were imposed because of that.
+We are equally conscious that people face difficulties, but we have been able to avoid any loss of life and any major law and order problem," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)